ckaestne/seaibib/README.md

 ## Software Architecture and Design

 Washizaki, Hironori, Hiromu Uchida, Foutse Khomh, and Yann-Gaël Guéhéneuc. "[Machine Learning Architecture and Design Patterns](http://www.washi.cs.waseda.ac.jp/wp-content/uploads/2019/12/IEEE_Software_19__ML_Patterns.pdf)."
-IEEE Software, 2020
+Paper draft under review, 2019

 > A useful collection of design patterns, architectural patterns, and anti-patterns derived from a literature survey of 19 papers and 19 grey literature articles.
-Not a detailed discussion and no detailed pattern description, but pointers to the sources, a list of patterns, and an overview of their relations, that are likely useful for further exploration and discussions.
-Many of them seem to relate more to big-data processing than ML.
+Not a detailed discussion and no detailed pattern description, but pointers to the sources, a list of patterns names, and an overview of their relations, that are likely useful for further exploration and discussions, see their [web site](http://www.washi.cs.waseda.ac.jp/ml-patterns/).
+Many of the patterns seem to relate more to big-data processing than ML, but are likely useful when building ML-enabled systems.

 ## Reproducibility, Provenance